 What makes a dog breed a dog breed?
 Let’s answer that question using one of the most popular breeds today as an example: the Corgi.
 For starters, the signature bobtail in the Pembroke Welsh Corgis comes from a mutation in the T-box gene.
 Without it, the Corgi everyone knows and loves would look totally different.

 To put it simply, dog breeds are defined by specific, recognizable physical and behavioral traits.
-Breed-specific traits are coded for by DNA variants that appear at a high frequency in a dog breed 1.
+Breed-specific traits are coded for by DNA variants that appear at a high frequency in a dog breed.
+Many breed-specific traits are dictated by single nucleotide polymorphisms or SNPs.
+These usually segregate in two forms or alleles such that the frequency of one can be inferred from the other.
+Traits driven by structural variants may have more allelic diversity.
 That’s why when two Corgis breed, the litter is guaranteed to be Corgi puppies.
 What if a long-legged Pembroke Welsh Corgi shows up in the litter?
-Variations in offspring like this are possible because they’re driven by genetic changes, but the resulting puppy won’t meet breed standard.
+Variations in offspring like this are possible because they’re driven by genetic changes, but the resulting puppy won’t meet the breed standard.

 It’s the DNA that defines the breed.
 And what we report on is the DNA.

 What if you have a mixed-breed dog, one that isn’t clearly the product of two purebred dogs?
-What explains a 40-pound black Labradorish mutt with Corgi and Yorkshire Terrier grandparents?
-This specific example is outlined in the hypothetical dog family tree below.
+What explains a 40-pound black Labrador-ish mutt with Corgi and Yorkshire Terrier grandparents?

 Genetics is a game of chance.